dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/integrations/googleforretail.md

 original_id: googleforretail
 ---

-MajorityWorld has tools for generating product feed which can be used with Google Merchant Center.
+DrikGallery has tools for generating product feed which can be used with Google Merchant Center.
 Final file is compressed CSV and saved in location specified by `saleor.data_feeds.google_merchant.FILE_PATH` variable.

 To generate feed use command: